 2. Teachers eligible to apply under this provision are not required to obtain an international qualifications assessment report from NZQA for their registration application.
-They will need to provide evidence of holding current registration in the relevant category, with an approved State/Territory with their application:
+They will need to provide evidence of holding current registration in the relevant category, with one of the following registration bodies with their application:

 - Queensland College of Teachers

 - Teachers Registration Board of Tasmania

 - Teachers Registration Board of the Northern Territory